Pterabash/discord-ext/README.md

 # Purpose

-Solely for me to learn how to write a Discord bot.
+Solely for me to learn how to make Discord bot and Python module.
 No longer actively maintained, since [Dscord2](https://thisgary.github.io/Dscord2) a thing now.

 # Installation